ghik/kubernetes-the-harder-way/docs/Kubernetes_Components_and_Security.md

 The previous section presents an exhaustive list of certificates and CAs that can be configured separately.
 In practice, however, there is no reason to use all that power, at least for our purposes in this guide.
-We'll simplify things in the following way:
+We'll simplify things in the following ways:

 * We'll use a single root CA to sign all the certificates
 * `kube-apiserver`, even though deployed as three separate instances, is seen by the client as a single, distributed